• Search

 Spring Semester

-• Standardized Tests (if needed): It's time to start taking the ACT, SAT, and/or the SAT subject tests.
-You'll have from this semester to the fall semester of your senior year to take them.
+• Standardized Tests (if needed): It's time to start taking the ACT and/or SAT.
+You'll have from this semester to the fall semester of your senior year to take them if your intended universities require it.

 • Financial aid: Start familiarizing yourself with the FAFSA application process and how to seek out scholarships.
-FAFSA applications open in October during senior year, so you'll want to be prepared for that process.
-We have local scholarships annually and there are various scholarship websites you can apply through.
+FAFSA applications open in late fall of your senior year, so you'll want to be prepared for that process.
+We have local scholarships annually that open from November to February and there are various scholarship websites you can apply through.
 Your counselors and the Career Technician are here to answer any of your questions regarding this, including upcoming application deadlines to mark in your calendar.
 Check out the Financial Aid tab under "Academics" for more information.

 • Summer job/internship: Start seeking out places to work or intern at, particularly in the fields you may want to major in.
 This is a great way to boost your resume and show that you're well-rounded.